-Vice Chair Tolles asked if they would see this pattern continue where they only deposit a third of what was allocated because of costs, or is it just that costs and fees are more with the first payment.
+Vice Chair Tolles asked if they would see this pattern continue where they only deposit a third of what was allocated or is it just that costs and fees are more with the first payment.
 Chair Ford said his experience has been that you have more costs up front, gearing up with discovery, reviewing documents, and taking depositions.
-Those costs will transition to new types of costs, such as experts to review data and testify, but as they move forward in the litigation the costs are not usually as high.
+Those costs will transition to new types of costs, such as experts to review data and testify, but they usually are not as high.

 Mr. Krueger referenced slide #16 (#23 in full slide deck) representing allocations after the One Nevada agreement, which gives 43.86% of each recovery to the state, after costs are removed.
-Then a percentage of the money gets allocated to the signatories to the agreement, including the state, litigating cities and the counties, per the agreement available online at: https://agnv.gov/Hot_Topics/Opioid_Epidemic/.
+Then a percentage of the money gets allocated to the cities and the counties, per the agreement available online at: https://ag.nv.gov/Hot Topics/Opioid Epidemic/.

-Mr. Krueger also noted that most of the signatories' fees are around 25%, so Nevada at 19% is already under the rate for most local governments.
-However, Mr. Krueger also noted that the MDL (multidistrict litigation) Judge in Ohio ordered that as part of the settlements, but he has no authority over states, only local governments, that the fees for local governments would be subject to a cap at 15%.
+Most of the signatories' fees are around 25%, so Nevada at 19% is already under the rate for most local governments.
+However, the MDL (multidistrict litigation) Judge in Ohio ordered that as part of the settlements, but he has no authority over states or local government.
+So, he can only order local governments to cap those fees at 15%.
 All the states, collectively, got a certain percentage of the settlements.
-Of Nevada's percentage, the State is then allocated, pursuant to the One Nevada agreement, a robust amount, with 43.86% going to the state for a net allocation to the FRN of \$97 million for these settlements for use to abate the opioids epidemic.
+Nevada's settlement agreement is one of the most robust, with 43.86% going to the state for a net allocation to the FRN of \$97 million.
 The one caveat is that SB390 did permit an 8% administrative fee for managing the funds, but it may not be that high.